benhenshaw/benhenshaw.github.io/src/ma_journal.md

 ---

 The remainder of this journal does not follow a weekly schedule.
-Given that some weeks had more relevant happenings than others, I have decided to move to topic-based posts instead of weekly.
+Given that some weeks had more relevant happenings than others, and that I took some time off, I have decided to move to topic-based posts instead of weekly.

 ---

 ## The Implications of Virtual World Design
-I have always been fascinated by Massively Multi-player Games.
+I have always been fascinated by [Massively Multi-player On-line Games](https://en.wikipedia.org/wiki/Massively_multiplayer_online_game).
 Since my earliest exposure to on-line games, I have craved the experience of shared persistent virtual spaces.
 As far as my memory is concerned, the first MMO I played was [RuneScape](https://en.wikipedia.org/wiki/Old_School_RuneScape).
 This game is unbelievably [grind-y](https://en.wikipedia.org/wiki/Grinding_%28gaming%29).
 It differs from many Role-Playing Games, as it has no classes or races.

 ![Screen-shot of **Old School RuneScape**, a recent official re-release of RuneScape 2 (2007).](files/runescape_stats.png)